hulkkii/another-chat-app/README.md

 - **docs/backend_plan.md** – tasks for building the .NET backend
 - **docs/frontend_plan.md** – tasks for implementing the React client
 - **docs/api_overview.md** – summary of planned API endpoints
-- **docs/project_setup.md** – command snippets to bootstrap the project (includes instructions for initializing shadcn/ui)
+- **docs/project_setup.md** – command snippets to bootstrap the project
+- **docs/frontend_structure.md** – overview of the Vite client folder

-These notes are a starting point for future development of the project.
+These notes are a starting point for future development.
 The plans reference features such as response compression, SignalR, and serving the React build using `UseStaticFiles`.